 Meet the Disabilities Services Coordinators

-Serving the Vail Valley, Leadville, and Chaffee County campuses (Buena Vista and Salida sites), I support students with documented disabilities, faculty, staff, and administrators with all accommodation and accessibility related areas.
-My primary role is to ensure that students registered with my department receive equal access to the educational courses and related benefits that CMC provides to all enrolled members of our community.
+My office serves the Roaring Fork (Carbondale, Glenwood Springs and Spring Valley) and Aspen Campuses by supporting students with documented disabilities and the college community with all accommodation and accessibility needs.
+I strive to ensure that students registered with my department receive equal access to all CMC educational courses and related benefits that the college provides to all enrolled members of our community.

 If interested in more information regarding Disability Services at these campuses, please, feel free to contact me with your questions or concerns.